|

 ago, when I was interviewing potential new

 roommates.
-One of the first people
+One of

 I met